AleksandarHaralanov/ReciPlus/README.md

 > [!CAUTION]
 > It is **very** important to follow these layout patterns exactly as they are.
 >
+> Double quotes: Use them exactly where shown.
+"X" is used for IDs to ensure proper parsing.
+> No quotes: When no quotes are present, it indicates a plain number, like 1, which YAML handles as an integer.
+>
-> Otherwise, the plugin will not work, or you might even end up with improper recipes.
+> Incorrectly following this pattern can cause the plugin to malfunction or result in improper recipes.

 #### Setting up custom recipes
 ```yaml